Fannon/mobo/lib/cli.md

 --skip-upload               Skips uploading and deleting on the external wiki

---import <director>         Imports all files from /import/<director> to the wiki
+--import <directory>        Imports all files from /import/<director> to the wiki

 --nuke content              Nukes all maint content wiki pages --nuke structure            Nukes all structural wiki pages (templates, categories, ...)